Energy in Thailand: Gas

 Much of the country's gas is imported.

+Natural gas makes up 27% of Thailand's total energy supply and fuels approximately 64% of Thailand's electrical power generation.
+Natural gas makes up 32% of Thailand's domestic energy production.
+Natural gas domestic production in Thailand peaked in 2013.
+A 2026 analysis of the gas infrastructure in Thailand highlighted how it was overbuilt and underutilized, costing the government significant amounts of money and new gas infrastructure requiring doubling of imports.

 Thailand's proved natural gas reserves amount to 0.2 trillion m^{3}.
 Its production in 2018 was 37.7 billion m^{3} (32.4 Mtoe) giving it an R/P ratio of only five years.
 It consumed 49.9 billion m^{3}, making up the shortfall with 6.2 billion m^{3} in liquid natural gas (LNG) imports and 7.8 billion m^{3} via pipeline from Myanmar.

-Natural gas fuels approximately 60–65% of Thailand's electrical power generation.
 The Erawan gas field in the Gulf of Thailand supplies about 20% of Thailand's gas production.
 The field is estimated to have a capacity of 885 million cubic feet (c.
 25 million m^{3}) per day.